-Every full moon in Virgo will affect this meridian, opening up a window of opportunity to more deeply balance this meridian, but also opening up a time where we might feel its imbalances most.
+Every full moon in Leo will affect this meridian, opening up a window of opportunity to more deeply balance this meridian, but also opening up a time where we might feel its imbalances most.
 These windows last from approximately a week before to 4-5 days after – some people will be more sensitive to it and experience a longer period of being affected.

 The heart meridian is considered to be the seat of spirituality as well as the ruler of wisdom and good judgement.
 The heart moreover also rules clarity of speech; that is why words can touch our heart so deeply in a positive way, or hurt so deeply.
 The heart (also called the Hirda in Gurbani) is also where we can meet our spirit, our soul, most easily.